t3n/redis-garbage-collector/README.md

 ## Background

 Flows Redis cache uses Redis sets to implement tags.
 These sets are by design persistent.
-To reduce memory usage references to expired keys needs to be removed.
+To reduce memory usage references to expired keys need to be removed.

 ## Install